dzekelid/filters/_listings/oxford-dictionaries/apis.md

 x-kinRank: "7"
 x-alexaRank: "0"
 tags: Filters
-created: "2018-06-25"
+created: "2018-08-27"
-modified: "2018-06-25"
+modified: "2018-08-27"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/filters/master/_listings/oxford-dictionaries/apis.md
 specificationVersion: "0.14"
 apis:
-- name: Oxford Dictionaries Apply filters to response
+- name: Oxford Dictionaries - Apply filters to response
-  x-api-slug: oxford-dictionaries
+  x-api-slug: entriessource-langword-idfilters-get
   description: Use filters to limit the [entry](documentation/glossary?term=entry)
     information that is returned.
 For example, you may only require definitions and not everything else, or just [pronunciations](documentation/glossary?term=pronunciation).